andre-st/dotfiles/GAMING.md

 - not a tablet/smartphone
     - real controller haptics, I don't like touch screens
     - separate device = separate battery drain; smartphone keeps ready after gaming session
-    - optimized special purpose device, although there is a YouTube app but no Excel
+    - optimized special purpose device, although there is a YouTube app but no Excel, cooling fan
     - healthy-escapism device vs. office everywhere
 - PC or TV not occupied, can play parallel, easy to pause/resume
 - streamlined simple UI